rht-labs/labs-ci-cd/README.md

     └── jenkins-master
 ```
  * `apply.yml` is a playbook that sets up some variables and drives the openShift-applier role.
- * `requirements.yml` is a manifest which contains the ansible modules needed to run the playbook
+ * `requirements.yml` is a manifest which contains the Ansible modules needed to run the playbook
  * `docker` folder contains our Docker image customisations and are built in the cluster
  * `inventory/host_vars/*.yml` is the collection of objects we want to insert into the cluster written according to [the convention defined by the openshift-applier role](https://github.com/redhat-cop/openshift-applier/tree/master/roles/openshift-applier#sourcing-openshift-object-definitions).
  * `inventory/hosts` is where the `targets` are defined for grouping of the various inventories to be run eg `bootsrap` for creating projects & roles bindings